 For further information on cookies generally visit www.aboutcookies.org or www.allaboutcookies.org.

 10. Promotional communications

-We would like to send you information about future events and projects, fundraisWing activities and ways you can get involved, which may be of interest to you.
+We would like to send you information about future events and projects, fundraising activities and ways you can get involved, which may be of interest to you.
 Where we have your consent or it is in our legitimate interests to do so, we may do this by post, email, telephone or text message (SMS).

 We would also like to do this so that we may send you promotional material, depending on what you agree with us.

 We will only ask whether you would like us and other organisations to send you marketing messages when you tick the relevant boxes when you make an account, or sign up to an event.

 If you have previously agreed to being contacted in this way, you can unsubscribe at any time by:

 —using the ‘unsubscribe’ link in emails or ‘STOP’ number in texts.